Potion (song): Music video

 An official music video for "Potion" premiered to Harris' official YouTube channel on 27 May 2022.
 The video was directed by Emil Nava, with whom Harris has established a longstanding partnership.
-Kris Smale of The Mill was recruited to color-grade the video, with the aspiration to incorporate a "1960s liquid light show into a digital and contemporary setting".
+Kris Smale of The Mill was enlisted to color-grade the video, with the aspiration to incorporate a "1960s liquid light show into a digital and contemporary setting".
 At the opening of the psychedelic video, a camera is panning towards a tropical island in an ocean, gradually transitioning from a purple sunset ambiente to a darker twilight setting.
 Following that, Lipa is showcased singing the song from an overturned vintage car situated against a backdrop displaying a brightly illuminated sunset.
 Then, the singer and a troupe of dancers are seen dancing and walking down a hallway lit with neon lights.
-The appearance of Thug follows after that, where he can be seen performing alongside a band of four women in a setting adorned with shades of pink and red.
-As the video closes, a shot of Lipa leaning her head against Harris' shoulder can be seen.
+The appearance of Young Thug follows after that, where he can be seen performing alongside a band of four women in a setting adorned with shades of pink and red.
+As the video closes, a shot of Lipa leaning her head against Harris's shoulder can be seen.
 Reis from We Rave You commented that the video replicates the concept of the song and the "Funk Wav Bounces Project itself".
 Tomás Mier for Rolling Stone highlighted Lipa's appearance as "magically sexy" in the video.